Cathay Pacific Pet Policy

-If you are flying out of Hong Kong (and not on a Cathay Dragon flight), your pet may accompany you as checked or accompanied baggage.
-However you will need to check with your destination, though, because every country has different requirements for importing pets.
-Hong Kong itself is a good example.
-If you are flying into HK, your pet must arrive as cargo.
-You can check out the IATA Travel Centre to learn more about foreign destinations.
+If you are flying out of Hong Kong, your pet may be able to accompany you as checked or accompanied baggage.
+However you will need to check with your destination, because every country has different requirements for importing pets.
+If you are flying into or transiting in Hong Kong, your pet must arrive as manifest cargo.

-To confirm your pet can join you as check-in baggage, you make reservations at 48 hours in advance.
+To confirm your pet can join you as checked baggage, you need to make reservations at least 48 hours in advance.
 We strongly recommend that you do this as soon as you know your pet will be flying, for two reasons.
 Gathering all the paperwork you’ll need to transport your pet can take weeks or even months.
-You’ll also need to get an IATA-spec travel crate and give your dog or cat time to get used to it.
+You’ll also need to get an IATA-approved travel crate and give your dog or cat time to get used to it.

 When you contact Cathay Pacific, they will want to know:

-- Total combined weight of your pet and her crate
+- The total weight of your pet and their travel kennel

-You will need to check in for your flight 3 hours ahead of time and present original copies of your pet’s travel documents.
+You will need to check in for your flight 3 hours ahead of time and present your pet's original travel documents.

 Pets flying as cargo

 The same rules about advance reservations apply to pets traveling in cargo.
 The cargo or checked baggage area of the plane is temperature-controlled and pressurized like the passenger cabin.
 Cathay Pacific suggests you tell the plane’s captain that your pet is on board, so they can be sure to monitor the environment.
 The airline treats pets traveling in cargo as “special baggage” to expedite your reunion upon arrival.

 Airline-approved travel crate

 Any animal riding as baggage or cargo must travel in a crate that meets international airline standards.
-(The Cathay Pacific website has details about this.)
-These kennels are superior in strength and safety protections than everyday pet carriers.
-Nonetheless, Cathay Pacific encourages pet parents to add straps around the crate as a further safety precaution.
-The most important thing you can do to ensure your pet’s comfort in transit is to give her plenty of time to familiarize herself with the carrier.
+(The Cathay Pacific website has more details about this.)
+Cathay Pacific will not accept wooden travel kennels for dogs, but they may allow them for cats.
+The most important thing you can do to ensure your pet’s comfort in transit is to give them plenty of time to familiarize themselves with the carrier.
 Do note that Cathay will not accept a pet and their carrier if the combined weight is over 32 kg (70 lbs) or 203 cm (80 in) in total dimension without prior approval.

 Paperwork you will need

-If your pet is traveling as manifest cargo, no matter the itinerary, Cathay Pacific and Cathay Dragon require a health certificate signed by your vet within 10 days of departure.
+The final paperwork required will depend on your origin and destination.
+Any pet traveling will require a health certificate signed by a vet within 10 days of departure.
 If flying internationally, the international health certificate can only be completed by a USDA or government approved veterinarian and the documents must also be endorsed by the USDA or official government vet.
-If you are headed to Hong Kong, you can consult the Agriculture, Fisheries and Conservation Department or our Starwood website to learn what vaccinations, health and/or import certificates your pet will need.
+If you are headed to Hong Kong, you can consult the Agriculture, Fisheries and Conservation Department or our Starwood website to learn what vaccinations, and other documents your pet will need.

 If the temperature on the runway is higher than 84o F (29o C), or colder than 45o F (7o C), Cathay Pacific will not allow pets to fly.
 However, if your dog or cat is used to cold weather, you may submit an Acclimation Certificate signed by your vet.

-Cathay Pacific and Cathay Dragon promise to treat your pet as if it were their own when it comes to comfort and safety.
+Cathay Pacific promises to treat your pet as if it were their own when it comes to comfort and safety.
 That should be a comfort for you as well.